rydmike/flex_color_picker/README.md

 You can use this callback to save and restore the recently used colors.

 To initialize the list when the color picker is created, give it a starting list with `recentColors`.
-This start list value could be a list kept just in state during during the current app session that can be used when the color picker is created and re-opened to keep showing recent colors that were used previously during the session, or the start list could even have been persisted and restored from a previous session.
+This start list could be a list kept in state during the current app session.
+It is then used when the color picker is created and re-opened to show same recent colors that were used previously during the session.
+The start list could also even have been persisted and restored from a previous session.
-The live Web demo actually persists and restores the recently used colors lists between sessions, in addition to all the settings, so you can use it as an example of how to do this.
+The live Web demo persists and restores the recently used colors lists between sessions, in addition to all the settings, you can use it as an example on how to do this.

 ### Title and Heading Widgets